plgd-dev/doc/content/en/docs/features/tpm.md

 ```

 {{< note >}}
-An example that demonstrates how to integrate a simulated TPM with iotivity-lite can be found in the [iotivity-lite/cloud_server](https://github.com/iotivity/iotivity-lite/blob/master/apps/cloud_server.c) repository.
+An example that demonstrates how to integrate a simulated TPM with iotivity-lite can be found in the [iotivity-lite/cloud_server](https://github.com/iotivity/iotivity-lite/blob/master/apps/cloud_server.c).
 {{< /note >}}